Throughput and Delay Scaling in Supportive Two-Tier Networks: Conclusion

-Let $B$ denote the event that at least one primary cell has no less than $\varepsilon_2 na_p$ primary nodes.
-By the union bound, we have

-as $n\rightarrow \infty$.
-Thus, each primary cell has less than $\varepsilon_2 na_p$ primary nodes w.h.p..
-Combining~(\ref{eventA}) and~(\ref{eventB}) completes the proof for the case of primary nodes.
-The proof for the case of secondary nodes follows a similar way with $n$ replaced by $m$. \end{proof}

-\begin{proof}[Proof of Lemma 3] Assume that at a given moment, there are $K_p$ active primary cells.
+\begin{proof}[Proof of \textit{Lemma 3}] Assume that at a given moment, there are $K_p$ active primary cells.
 The rate of the $i$th active primary cell is given by

-where $\frac{1}{64}$ denotes the rate loss due to the 64-TDMA transmission of primary cells.
+where $P_p(i)=Pa_{p}^{\frac{\alpha}{2}}(n)$ and $\frac{1}{64}$ denotes the rate loss due to the 64-TDMA transmission of primary cells.
 In the surrounding of the $i$th primary cell, there are 8 primary interferers with a distance of at least $6\sqrt{a_p}$ and 16 primary interferers with a distance of at least $13\sqrt{a_p}$, and so on.
 As such, the $I_p(i)$ is upper-bounded by

 Next, we discuss the interference $I_{sp}(i)$ from secondary transmitting interferers to the $i$th primary RX.
-We consider the following two case: \begin{description} \item[Case I]: The secondary tier transmits either the primary packets to the next secondary relay nodes or transmits the secondary packets to the next hop, i.e., in the first or secondary subframes. \item[Case II]: The secondary tier delivers the data packets to the primary destination nodes, i.e., in the third secondary subframe. \end{description} In Case I, assume that there are $K_s$ active secondary cells, which means that the number of the active secondary TXs is also $K_s$.
+We consider the following two case: \begin{description} \item[Case I]: The secondary tier transmits either the secondary packets to the next hop or the primacy packets to the next secondary relay nodes, i.e., in the first or secondary subframes. \item[Case II]: The secondary tier delivers the data packets to the primary destination nodes, i.e., in the third secondary subframe. \end{description} In Case I, assume that there are $K_s$ active secondary cells, which means that the number of the active secondary TXs is also $K_s$.
 Since a minimum distance $\sqrt{a_s}$ can be guaranteed from all secondary transmitting interferers to the primary RXs in the preservation regions, $I_{sp}(i)$ is upper-bounded by

 In Case II, there are $K_p$ collection regions and thus $K_p$ active secondary TXs.
 In the surrounding of the $i$th primary cell, there are 2 secondary interferers with a distance of at least $2\sqrt{a_p}$ and 4 secondary interferers with a distance of at least $9\sqrt{a_p}$, and so on.
 Then, $I_{sp}(i)$ is upper-bounded by